No products in the cart.

 Now, can a physical trainer readapt an injury?
 And a second question: can you train a patient with an injury?

-The answer to the first question is a resounding NO because it has not been trained for it; Doing so would be a clear example of work intrusion, in addition to putting the 'patient's' health at risk, because a runner who requires rehabilitation due to an injury is a patient and not a client (which is why I previously made the distinction between patient and client).
+The answer to the first question is a resounding NO because it has not been trained for it; Doing so would be a clear example of work intrusion, in addition to putting the 'patient's' health at risk, because a corredor or corredNow that he or she requires rehabilitation due to an injury, he or she is a patient and not a client (which is why I previously made the distinction between patient and client).

-The answer to the second question is more complicated, but I will try to clarify it: a patient (a runner with an injury) must be supervised by a physiotherapist in the stretcher and readaptation phase to the sport, but is not exempt from working on the physical qualities that your sport requires and that is the part in which the Physical Activity and Sports Sciences technician intervenes, but always under the supervision and tutelage of a physiotherapist.
+The answer to the second question is more complicated, but I will try to clarify it: a patient (a corredor or corredor with an injury) must be supervised by a physiotherapist in the stretcher and readaptation phase to the sport, but he is not exempt from working on the physical qualities that his sport requires and that is the part in which the Activity Sciences technician intervenes.
+Physics and Sports, but always under the supervision and tutelage of a physiotherapist.

 To improve as a runner it is essential to put yourself in the hands of good professionals.

-The coach and technical director of the Metaesport team, Toni Montoya, in a training session with the runner Diego Polo.
+The coach and technical director of the Metaesport team, Toni Montoya, in a training session with the teamredor Diego Polo.
 (Photo Toni Montoya)

 The physiotherapist and the degree in Physical Activity and Sports Sciences go hand in hand in the training and recovery process of an athlete.
 It is a professional tandem that can really help anyone interested in that goal improve as a runner.

-Once the runner has recovered from the injury, the person in charge of directing the training process is the graduate in Physical Activity and Sports Sciences, but the physiotherapist is obliged to generate the correct situation to that the athlete does not get injured and can train to the maximum with his coach.
+Once the corredor or corredNow that he has recovered from the injury, the person in charge of directing the training process is the graduate in Physical Activity and Sports Sciences, but the physiotherapist is obliged to generate the correct situation so that the athlete does not injured and can train to the maximum with his trainer.

-At this point I would like to talk about other professional profiles (for some of them it would be more appropriate to talk about 'pseudo professionals'), especially because in recent years they have proliferated on social reds giving all kinds of advice to runners (preparation, nutrition, training, injury prevention, injury treatment, health advice...) and, honestly, I think that many of them cannot help you improve as a runner.
+At this point I would like to talk about other professional profiles (for some of them it would be more appropriate to speak of 'pseudo professionals'), especially because in recent years they have proliferated on the redIt is social giving advice of all kinds for runners (preparation, nutrition, training, injury prevention, injury treatment, health advice...) and, honestly, I believe that many of them cannot help you improve as a runner.

 1. Massage therapist.
 Person who has studied a course on how to give massages, but cannot treat pathologies because they have a very poor knowledge of anatomy.
 You have ‘customers’; You can go to it simply to release muscle tension, but not if you have an injury or pathology.